 8.1.
-Screening tests
+Presumptive screening tests

-8.1.1.
 In most instances where a laboratory is asked to look for drugs in biological specimens, screening tests are employed.
-Screening tests may be directed towards a class of drugs, such as opiates, or may be a broad-based screen such as GC/MS.
+Screening tests may be directed towards a class of drugs, such as opiates, or may be a broadbased screen.
+A presumptive screening test is one that provides an indication of the presence of a drug or drug class but does not provide unequivocal identification, thereby requiring the use of a further and more specific test for confirmation of the result or identification of a specific drug.

-8.1.2.
-Screening tests may include immunoassay, colour tests, GC/MS and LC/MS and must be appropriate and validated for the type of biological specimens being analysed.
-With regard to immunoassays used on whole blood they must be appropriately validated for that purpose.
+Presumptive screening tests such as immunoassay or colour tests must be appropriate and validated for the type of biological specimens being analysed.
+With regards to immunoassays used on whole blood they must be appropriately validated for that purpose, especially if using post-mortem blood.
 If a reporting cut-off is used, the precision of the assay around that cut-off must be demonstrated.
 Specimens spiked at the cut-off concentration must be clearly distinguishable from specimens that do not contain the target analyte.